 There are plenty of hotels in Tunisia, mainly centred around urban areas.
 Hotels are graded by a star sign ranging from luxury (close to international standard) 5-star hotels to cheap and basic 1-star hotels.
 During the peak tourist season, it is advisable to book in advance as hotels can fill up.

-We have had good experiences finding hostels while backpacking in Tunisia on HostelWorld.
+We have had good experiences finding hostels in Tunisia on HostelWorld.
 They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers, you know exactly what to expect.

 Useful links for Backpacking in Tunisia

 - Kiwi & Skyscanner – Flight comparison search engines to find the cheapest flights to Tunisia and within the country